 The challenge for employers is communicating in ways that reach all employees.
 This requires using all the available channels so that you reach people when, where and how they prefer to receive information.
 Employees appreciate having various options to choose from when learning about their benefits plan.

-Most companies have staff meetings at open enrollment time, but they don’t follow up.
+Most companies have staff meetings at open enrollment time, but they don’t always follow up.
 Small breakout sessions after the meeting will help employees address their specific issues.
 It also helps to have advisors on hand at open enrollment time to answer questions and discuss plan options.

-The company’s benefits administrator should maintain an open door policy at all times so employees feel comfortable asking for help.
+The company’s benefits administrator should maintain an open-door policy at all times so employees feel comfortable asking for help.
 Small companies that don’t have a benefits administrator may be able to set up a dedicated hotline to the company that administers the plan.